Diced chicken and prepared ginger paste help put this easy Chicken Biryani recipe on the dinner table in no time flat!

 I’d love to make it three nights per week (the other four reserved for Thai food, of course), but I don’t always have the time to make a complicated dish when I’m already 100% hangry.

-For those nights, I love making this Indian Potato Chickpea Stew (on the table in 30 minutes), this Creamy Cashew Chicken Curry (another half-hour miracle dish), and today’s recipe, Chicken Biryani (just 45 minutes start-to-finish).
+For those nights, I love making this Indian Potato Chickpea Stew (on the table in 30 minutes), this Creamy Cashew Chicken Curry (another half-hour miracle dish), and today’s recipe, a simple Chicken Biryani recipe (just 45 minutes start-to-finish).

-In this recipe, chicken is diced into small pieces before hitting the pan, which cuts down cooking time.
+In this easy biryani recipe, chicken is diced into small pieces before hitting the pan, which cuts down cooking time.

 While I love using fresh ginger root whenever possible, I don’t always have a good chunk of it on hand.
 Dried or powdered ginger does a poor job of replicating the spicy and fragrant taste of fresh ginger, so I like to keep a tube of prepared ginger paste in the door of my refrigerator.